-As the disease progresses, the person with dementia may not be able to understand or express the losses and grief they are experiencing but still may have a general feeling that something is wrong.
+As the condition progresses, the person with dementia may not be able to understand or express the losses and grief they are experiencing.
+But they may still have a feeling that something is wrong.
 Their grief may be expressed through feelings of being anxious or agitated.